LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

 Y)".
 The base point of the coordinate plane "(0, 0)" is located in the lower left corner for the current page.
 Increasing an X-Value moves a point to the right in the page, and increasing the Y-Value moves the point up in the page.
-The maximum X and Y values are defined by the current width and height of the page in points.
+The current width and height of the page in points defines the maximum X and Y values.

 Custom graphics may be drawn in PDF pages using :type:`pdf_doc` drawing member methods.
 These member methods operate by controlling a "virtual pen" which draws